 Mitts are great for removing hair from more delicate clothing, as the soft material means your clothes won’t be pulled or pilled from abrasion. $10 on Amazon

-This lint brush works well for pet hair and everyday cleanup, too.
+This lint brush works well for pet hair and everyday cleanup and dusting, too.

 This uses two rollers to lift and trap pet hair, and the attached handle/hair trapper can be emptied between rounds.